 Helsingor is a port city that possesses the straight on the Oresund, that separates Denmark from modern Sweden and lies just 45 km north of Copenhagen.
 Helsingor stands on Denmark’s North Riviera, encircled by charming sea shores and deep forest.

-A captivating town of half-wooded houses, cobblestone roads and palaces, Helsingor is effortlessly visited by bike ride.
-Kronborg Castle, built in fifteenth century is adored as the placing for Shakespeare’s “Hamlet,” and is presently the city’s famous tourist attraction.
+A captivating town of half-wood houses, cobblestone roads and palaces, Helsingor is effortlessly visit by bike ride.
+Kronborg Castle, built in fifteenth century is ador as the placing for Shakespeare’s “Hamlet,” and is presently the city’s famous tourist attraction.
 Visiting Kronborg castle is a great experience with soaring towers and a huge ballroom and just 40 minutes drive from Copenhagen.